One Angry Veronica: Production

 Recurring character Meg Manning (Alona Tal, pictured) dies in "One Angry Veronica".
 Except for a brief cameo in a dream sequence in "I Am God", this would be her final appearance on the show.

 "One Angry Veronica" was written by Russell Smith and directed by John T. Kretchmer, marking Smith's second and final writing credit for the show (after writing the teleplay for "Drinking the Kool-Aid") as well as Kretchmer's sixth directing credit for the show.

-The episode features the first reference on the show to Hearst College, the main location for the show's third season of the show.
+The episode features the first reference on the show to Hearst College, the main location for the show's third season.
 Despite being credited, Weevil (Francis Capra), Cassidy Casablancas (Kyle Gallner), and Jackie (Tessa Thompson) do not appear in "One Angry Veronica".